fsprojects/fantomas/docs/Documentation.md

 ### fsharp_max_record_width

 Control the maximum width for which records should be in one line.
 Default = 40.
+Requires `fsharp_record_multiline_formatter` to be `character_width` to take effect.

 `defaultConfig`